When dawn breaks to clear, blue skies and warm golden sunshine, every motorcyclist is itching to ride.

 How much do you think about your motorcycle tires?

 But what about daydreaming about your motorcycle tires?
 Yeah, that’s not a likely scenario.
-As motorcycle riders, what’s better than just dreaming about tires is being educated about what the best tires for our bikes are.
+As motorcycle riders, what’s better than just dreaming about tires is being educated about what are the best tires for our bikes.
 Motorcycle tires are critical riding gear, and the more we know, the better and safer the ride gets.

 How to pick the best motorcycle tires for your bike

 When it comes to choosing the right tires, the place to start is with your owner’s manual or a manufacturer’s service manual for the correct make and model year you own.
 There will be a precise specification for the type of tires your motorcycle was designed to operate with.

 Motorcycle tire specifications can seem confusing at first.
 That’s why we have a helpful article to bring you up to speed on motorcycle tire terminology.
 Original equipment motorcycle tires are usually made by a company that worked in conjunction with the motorcycle manufacturer during the design phase.
 If those tires aren’t available, there are many brands to choose from for replacement tires.
 With some research and consultation of various motorcycle tire size charts, we can find the perfect fit for our motorcycles.

 But getting the best motorcycle tires is just the start of the journey.
 Pre-ride inspections and maintenance are required throughout a tire’s life.

 The Motorcycle Safety Foundation (MSF) places tires first in their pre-ride inspection checklist known as T-CLOCS—the “T” is for tires.
 While your whole motorcycle needs inspecting before every ride, in this post, we’ll solely focus on your tires.
 Here are some important items you should inspect to extend your tire life: